ch-ance/handgun/src/stungun/README.md

 ### What is this?
 Handgun is a way of distributing data peer-to-peer using webrtc.

+#### Developer Journal
+>   we need a way to carry information over through chains,
+    while not storing that data directly onto the Stungun instance.

+    This way, we can do `stungun.get('key').put('value');
+    and `.get('key')` doesn't get mutated for the next time we want to use Stungun.

+    This is the motivation for using ChainData

 ### Different Methodologies
 I can see two possible design systems that would vary in difficulty/simplicity and performance. <br/>
 Both methods involve every peer on the network being ultimately connected through a series of peers, but they differ in performance.